ezsystems/eztags/doc/INSTALL.md

 ### OPTIONAL: Configure eZ Find schema for eZ Tags extension

-eZ Find is used for tag suggestions, tags cloud over Solr and fetching of related tags.
-If you wish to use those functionalities, you'll need to patch your eZ Find schema with eZ Tags specific Solr fields below.
+eZ Find is used for tag suggestions, tags cloud over Solr and fetching of related tags. eZ Find is NOT REQUIRED to be enabled if you will not use these features.
+However, if you wish to use them, you'll need to activate eZ Find and patch the `schema.xml` file inside eZ Find extension with lines below.

 Edit the file `extension/ezfind/java/solr/conf/schema.xml`, add the following inside `<fields>` element and then restart Tomcat/Jetty: